Code-4-Community/c4c-dev-docs/docs/jumpstart2/general/ticket.md

 ### Create a notes processor interface

-Now we need to create what's called a processor for notes.
-In C4C, we use the term processor to define a class which deals with the interactions between an API and jOOQ type, both for incoming and outgoing data.
+Now we need to create a "processor" for notes.
+In C4C, we use the term processor to define a class that deals with interactions between our routing (that's typically handled by Vertx) and our database (that's typically handled by jOOQ).

+We first want to create a Java interface for our notes processor in the 'api' package of the api/ module.
+We can call this interface `INotesProcessor` and it will have a single method for each API route we define that relates to notes.
+Each method should receive all the information the user sends in the HTTP request and it should return the data the user gets back if the request is successful.

+Our route doesn't return a JSON body in the API specification, so our interface method will have a void return type.
+We've already defined our input DTO class, so we know we need so add that as an input parameter to our method as well.

+TODO: Add something talking about userId / JWTData

+TODO: Move the following paragraph somewhere else

 Each module in a project is compiled separately of each other.
 Because of this, if you want to include a module's classes in another module, you have to include it as a dependency on that project.
 If you take a look at the